‘The Bungles’ no more: Super Bowl-bound Bengals bring hope to long-suffering Cincinnati

 “Now the whole country is rooting for us,” said Jen Henschen, 46, a nurse who attended a pep rally for the team this week.

-Jim Moehring, 54, owner of the Holy Grail sports bar downtown, said this January was the first in a decade that he hadn’t had to lay off any of his kitchen staff, with business up 200 percent during the Bengals’ playoff sweep.
+Jim Moehring, 54, owner of the Holy Grail sports bar downtown, said this January was the first in a decade that he hadn’t had to lay off any of his kitchen staff, with business up 200 percent during the Bengals’ playoff run.
 He once feared he might have to close down, he said, even though the bar is just yards from home plate of the city’s other cathedral of sport, the Cincinnati Reds’ stadium.

 Moehring was at the Bengals’ playoff game against the Raiders and said he wept as the clock hit zero.
 Mostly, he was missing his best friend and business partner, Tom Heitker, who died of cancer in 2017.
 He, Heitker and two other high school buddies had season tickets to Bengals games for years even though “everybody would make fun of us,” Moehring recalled.
 They held onto the seats, and a rotating cast of friends takes Heitker’s seat in his honor.